AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

 ### Task 1: Create an Azure Container Apps environment

-An environment in Azure Container Apps creates a secure boundary around a group of container apps.
-Container Apps deployed to the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace.
+In this task, you will create an Azure Container Apps environment that provides the secure and shared infrastructure needed to host your container apps.

 1. Run the following command to ensure you have the latest version of the Azure Container Apps extension for the CLI is installed.